mayu2989/puch-7B07951D/README.md

-# MST - Pucgh AI Hackathon Project
+# MST - Puch AI Hackathon Project

 ## 💡 Project Introduction
 Welcome to the official repository for the MST team's project for the Pucgh AI Hackathon!
 Our project is a demonstration of our skills in leveraging artificial intelligence and machine learning to build a solution to a real-world problem.